i-VRESSE/pdbtbx-ts/README.md

 ```

 `wasm-pack build` has several [targets](https://rustwasm.github.io/wasm-pack/book/commands/build.html#target).
-The `web` target was picked because it compatible in more environments, but requires the suer to supply the wasm file.
+The `web` target was picked because it compatible in more environments, but requires the user to supply the wasm file.
 The `nodejs` and `bundler` targets are incompatible with vite and vitest.

 Inside app dir